-Information about coronavirus and health insurance for consumers, insurers and medical providers.
+Find more information here about the coronavirus and health insurance for consumers, insurers and medical providers.

 Frequently asked questions about coronavirus and health insurance

-- Answers to frequently asked questions about insurance coverage for coronavirus testing and lab fees (PDF, 127.32 KB).
+- Answers to frequently asked questions about insurance coverage for coronavirus testing and lab fees (PDF, 238.32 KB)

 Frequently asked questions about coronavirus and health insurance in other languages